 Can't imagine a quick chat about increasing booger picking and optimizing your booger pile would be a waste.

 PS -- Check out this recent TechCrunch article about BoogerPickers’ recent round of funding and future plans!

 As you read that, you probably saw many of the mistakes.
 But just in case you’re as dense as the guy who sent it, I’ll walk you through the mistakes I saw one by one.

 Don’t Trick Your Prospects into Opening Your Email

 I was pissed off before I even read past the first line of the email body.
 After reading the subject line, “Peter, before the weekend,” I opened this thinking that it was urgent or maybe even from someone who knew me.
 But then realized it was from a salesperson who didn’t know me at all.

 This salesperson successfully tricked me into opening his email.
 In the subsequent email exchange, he defended his subject line by saying that it got a 78% open rate and a 12% response rate.
-He failed to realize that he probably pissed off at least 66% of us by tricking us into opening his email.
+He failed to realize that he probably irritated at least 66% of his prospects by tricking us into opening his email.